 - Scuba Diving

-Most companies factor in the frequency of participation in the hobby, location and variables like how fast you drive or how high up the bungee spot is.
+Most companies factor in participation frequency, the location of the hobby, and relevant variables, such as if you engage in speeding or how high up the bungee spot is.

-High-Risk Clients and BestLifeQuote.Com
+High-Risk Clients and BestLifeQuote.com

-There are always options like guaranteed coverage.
+There are always options, like guaranteed coverage.
 These plans won’t ask about your job.
-They will never know what your occupation is and there is no chance you’ll be declined.
+They will never know what your occupation is, and there is no chance you’ll be declined.